Netflix/hollow/docs/indexing-querying.md

 # Indexing/Querying
 Hollow supports indexing of your dataset for quick retrieval.
 This guide demonstrates on usages of different indexes available and how they could be used to query for faster retrieval.
+However, indexes by default do not recalculate their state when the consumer refreshes to a new data state.
+As such, results for queries may become stale or corrupt if the consumer is refreshed.
+Refer to [Keeping an index up-to-date](diving-deeper.md#keeping-an-index-up-to-date) for more details.

 ## A Data Model